fobnail/docs/dev-notes/littlefs-problems.md

 ## Replacing LittleFS

-The reason we are using LittleFS is that Trussed uses it, but Trussed could be adapted to work on another filesystem.
+The reason we are using LittleFS is that Trussed uses it, but we believe that Trussed could be adapted to work with another filesystem.

 There is an embedded filesystem library called [TicKV](https://docs.tockos.org/tickv/index.html).
-Contrary to LittleFS it is implemented Rust (LittleFS is implemented in C).
+Contrary to LittleFS it is implemented in Rust (LittleFS is implemented in C).
 It is resistant to power loss and has wear levelling.

 We need to check whether it doesn't suffer from same or similar problems as LittleFS.
-Also TickV is not a full filesystem, according to [TicKV README](https://github.com/tock/tock/tree/master/libraries/tickv#how-tickv-works) TicKV can store key/value pairs, not files, also it is'nt stable and on-disk format may change at any time.
+Also TickV is not a full filesystem, according to [TicKV README](https://github.com/tock/tock/tree/master/libraries/tickv#how-tickv-works) TicKV can store key/value pairs, not files, also it isn't stable and on-disk format may change at any time.